-Pupils will be set a weekly vocabulary learning task and a reading or writing consolidation task related to the topic or grammar studied in class.
+Students will be set a weekly vocabulary learning task and a reading or writing consolidation task related to the topic or grammar studied in class.They are expected to spend at least 30 minutes on each homework task.

-In addition to the work set, pupils are encouraged to extend and refresh vocabulary on a daily basis by visiting one of the websites mentioned above or by watching German television, listening to German radio or watching short videos in German online.
+In addition to the work set, students are encouraged to extend and refresh vocabulary on a daily basis by visiting one of the websites mentioned above or by listening to German radio or watching short videos in German online.
 It is a good idea to try and practise ten minutes of German a day, little and often is the key to success.

-We will continue to use 'Stimmt' AQA GCSE German textbook and the vocabulary book.
-Pupils are expected to bring their chromebook and all resource books to lessons and keep worksheets in a neat and organised fashion.
+We will continue to use the 'AQA GCSE German' textbook.
+Students are expected to bring their chromebook and all resource books to lessons and keep worksheets in a neat and organised fashion.